School uniform is worn by all students in Years 7 to 11. For full details please read the 2021/22 uniform guidelines.

-PE KIT: It is essential that students are correctly dressed in school PE kit for both lessons and clubs.
+PE kit: It is essential that students are correctly dressed in school PE kit for both lessons and clubs

-JEWELLERY: In the interests of safety and security, students may only wear ONE plain stud in each ear.
+Jewellery: In the interests of safety and security, students may only wear ONE plain stud in each ear.
 In accordance with Bucks County policy and for reasons of safety, NO JEWELLERY of any description may be worn for PE lessons.
 If students wish (and parents agree) to have body parts pierced, they should do so at the start of the summer holidays so that they are in a position to remove items of jewellery prior to lessons in September.
 It is not acceptable to request permission to miss lessons because of piercings that have not healed.
-If this is the case, students will be expected to remove items in accordance with our policy.
+If this is the case, students will be expected to remove items in accordance with our policy

-- HAIR STYLES: Hair dyes must be in natural colours.
+Hairstyles: Hair dyes must be in natural colours.
 Extreme haircuts, severely shaved hair, patterns or designs shaved into the hair are not acceptable.

-Students deemed to be inappropriately dressed may be asked to go home to change
+Students deemed to be inappropriately dressed may be asked to go home to change.

 Our uniform supplier is Bucks Schoolwear Plus.
 Visit their website or contact them on 01296 422120.

 Key Stage 5 students are part of the larger school community and, as such, they are expected to set an example to younger students.
 Students should dress smartly at all times in line with the uniform policy of the school.
 Casual wear, sportswear, jeans and trainers are not permitted apart from Football Scholarship students who should wear the designated clothing.
 Please see the Sixth Form section for more information.

 If your child is absent from school for any reason, please report the absence on ClassCharts at the start of every day of absence until your child returns.If there is an issue with the ClassCharts app, please report any absences via reception and leave a message.

 01296 745400(direct line)